-David was the 2012 National President of Engineers Australia (EA) and was made an Honorary Fellow of EA.
-David was also made a Member of the Order of Australia in recognition of his enormous contribution to engineering through industry associations, and for lifting public awareness of sustainability.
+David was the 2012 National President of Engineers Australia (EA) and is an Honorary Fellow of EA.
+In 2013, David was made a Member of the Order of Australia in recognition of his enormous contribution to engineering through industry associations, and for lifting public awareness of sustainability.

 In addition, David now Chairs an environmental charity, The Long Future Foundation, is Deputy Chairman of Beyond Zero Emissions, and is a QLD Councilor of the Australian Conservation Foundation.